 How to avoid a fine for leaving your cruise early

-Violations of the PVSA happen when a cruise line makes two stops in the United States—for example, New York and Port Canaveral or Juneau and Sitka in Alaska.
-So when you see two U.S. ports of call on your itinerary, you need to know about this law.
+Violations of the PVSA happen when a cruise line transports passengers between two U.S. ports without first stopping in a foreign port.
+So when you see two U.S. ports of call n a row on your itinerary, you need to know about this law.